NextronSystems/thor-manual/usage/beforeyoubegin.rst

 THOR Legacy
 ^^^^^^^^^^^

-THOR Legacy is a stripped down version that includes all modules that can be used on outdated operating systems.
+THOR Legacy is a stripped-down version that includes all modules that can be used on outdated operating systems.
 This
 `blog post <https://www.nextron-systems.com/2020/12/17/thor-10-legacy-for-windows-xp-and-windows-2003/>`__
 contains more information on the legacy version.